Devices

 - Under group type, select Static.

-- Click Add devices.
+- Select Add devices.

 - Select the check box beside each device you want in the static group.
 Use search results to help you find devices.
-Click the Add devices button at the top to add devices to the list as necessary.
+Select the Add devices button at the top to add devices to the list as necessary.

 - Under visibility, select Private if you want a group only you can see.
 Select Public if you want everyone to see the group.